liebke/zookeeper-clj/README.md

 <a name="running-zookeeper"></a>
 ## Running ZooKeeper

+Download Apache ZooKeeper from <a href="http://zookeeper.apache.org/releases.html">http://zookeeper.apache.org/releases.html</a>.

+Unpack to $ZOOKEEPER_HOME (wherever you would like that to be).

 Here's an example conf file for a standalone instance, by default ZooKeeper will look for it in $ZOOKEEPER_HOME/conf/zoo.cfg

     # The number of milliseconds of each tick